Kshitiz-2002/ArtMorph/README.md

-# SketchARify
+# ArtMorph

-SketchARify is an innovative Android app that transforms your photos into sketches and brings them to life using Augmented Reality (AR).
-Whether you're an artist, designer, or just looking for a fun way to interact with your photos, SketchARify makes it easy and exciting!
+ArtMorph is an innovative Android app that transforms your photos into sketches and brings them to life using Augmented Reality (AR).
+Whether you're an artist, designer, or just looking for a fun way to interact with your photos, ArtMorph makes it easy and exciting!

 ## Features